 3. Multi-language comment syntax creates scanner blind spots

-A scanner that checks // and # comments may miss /* */ block comments, """ docstrings in Python, <!-- in HTML templates embedded in JavaScript, or -- in SQL.
+A scanner that checks // and # comments may miss /* */ block comments, """ docstrings in Python, <!-- in HTML templates, or -- in SQL.
 An injection in a less-common comment style passes undetected.
+Note that GitHub itself renders <!-- --> HTML comments as invisible in issue and PR bodies — the basis of the February 2026 “RoguePilot” technique against Copilot in Codespaces.

-How to spot it: Test your scanner against all comment styles for the languages you support.
-Run a test file with injection text in each comment style and verify all are detected.
+How to spot it: Run a test file with injection text in every comment style for the languages you support and verify all are flagged.

 4. AI-addressed comments in third-party libraries included in context

-The coding assistant is given the content of node_modules or site-packages for context.
-A compromised or malicious library contains an AI-addressed comment in one of its source files.
+The assistant is given the content of node_modules or site-packages for context.
+A compromised or typosquatted library carries an AI-addressed comment in one of its source files.

-How to spot it: Restrict the files the assistant reads to application code only — exclude dependency directories from the file access scope.
-Most coding assistants respect a .aiignore or similar exclusion config.
+How to spot it: Restrict the files the assistant reads to application code only.
+Exclude dependency directories with the assistant’s ignore config (.cursorignore, .aiignore, or a permissions.deny rule in Claude Code’s settings.json).

 5. Template or generated code carries injected comments

-The injection is not in hand-written code but in code generated by a scaffolding tool, a third-party code generator, or a previous AI session that was itself compromised.
-The current AI session reads the generated code and follows the embedded instruction.
+The injection is not in hand-written code but in code produced by a scaffolding tool, a code generator, or a previous AI session that was itself compromised.
+The current session reads the generated code and follows the embedded instruction.

-How to spot it: After any code generation step, scan the generated code for AI-addressed comments before it is committed to the repository or passed to subsequent AI sessions.
+How to spot it: After any code-generation step, scan the output for AI-addressed comments before committing it or passing it to subsequent AI sessions.

-6. Comment contains a Base64 or Unicode-encoded payload
+6. Comment contains a Base64 or hex-encoded payload

 The injection is encoded to evade keyword scanners: